hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Bastion Host - JumpBox</summary>

-- It is a host (EC2 instance) that sits at the perimeter of a VPC
+- It's a host (EC2 instance) that sits at the perimeter of a VPC
-- It is in a public Subnet
+- It's in a public Subnet
 - it usually involves access from untrusted networks or computers
 - It functions as an entry point to the VPC for trusted admins
 - It allows for updates or configuration tweaks remotely while allowing the VPC to stay private and protected (private subnets)
-- It is generally connected to via SSH (Linux) or RDP (Windows)
+- It's generally connected to via SSH (Linux) or RDP (Windows)
 - Its goal is to reduce the surface area in which we need to harden:
 	- Instead to harden all private instances (we could have many of them),
 	- We just need to harden 1 Bastion Host